ikepgh/AmiTwitter/README.txt

 -----

 Have an established Twitter account, Enter your Twitter account username/password in the 'Settings' window, be connected to the internet.
-It also helps if you are already following some people currently.
+It currently also helps if you are already following some people.

 VERSION HISTORY